 Mr Lonsdale pointed out the finance monitoring that specifically referred to this scrutiny panel.
-Members stated that in the current situation it was hard to see where we were with things.
-They asked about the service pressures with the overspend and wondered whether the overspend would have occurred without COVID-19 happening.
-They also asked where we were upgrading CCTV in Children Services.
+Members stated that in the current situation it was hard to see where we were with things but there was a query about the service pressures and whether the overspend would have occurred without Covid-19 happening.

-Mr Lonsdale stated that it was an error on their part for where CCTV expenditure had been included within the report.
-In terms of the overspend Mr Lonsdale explained that they had seen continued demand and pressures within Children Services and the key cost driver was the level of demand within the system.
-Before Covid 19 there was other pressures, for example, the Ofsted review and investing resources into the Ofsted review.
+Mr Lonsdale explained that they had seen continued demand and pressures within Children Services and the key cost driver was the level of demand within the system.
+Before Covid-19 there were other pressures, for example, the Ofsted review and investing resources into the Ofsted review.
 However, he stated that Covid had magnified the financial issues we had in terms of Children's Services.
-He explained that it would be explained in more details in the Quarter 3 financial monitoring report and include more information on how Covid has had an impact on certain areas.
+He explained that it would be explained in more detail in the Quarter 3 financial monitoring report and include more information on the impact of Covid on certain areas.
 One member asked how Officers would forecast the budget for future years.
 Mr Lonsdale stated that they were due to receive a local government financial settlement in December that would be critical in establishing our plans for future years.

 Councillor Lindley stated that the headline figure was scary, but when you delve into it, it was not quite as scary.
 Children Services was currently our biggest spend but was an area that was most critical and most needed.
-He stated that Officers were doing some significant work on referrals and Social Workers caseloads were currently down.
+He stated that Officers were doing some significant work on referrals and Social Worker caseloads were currently down.
 He pointed out that the biggest saver would be to get our out of area placements back in area and he stated that Members should be aware that this was now being implemented but hopefully understood that this did take time.

-SPCLL.35 NEETS UPDATE
+SPCLL.34 NEETS UPDATE